falcon14141/Voron_Mods/Front Purge Bucket/readme.md

 - 1x M3x8mm conical head for the left bucket mount
 - 2x M3x8mm screws for the right bucket mount
 - 2x M3x12mm screws for the brush-holder (only 300 and 350mm versions)
 - 2x heated inserts (only 300 and 350mm versions)
+- 3x M3 T-nuts

 ## Authors